neerajadhav/.dotfiles/README.md

    git clone https://github.com/neerajadhav/.dotfiles.git ~/.dotfiles
    ```

-2. Make sure you have the script in your PATH or navigate to the directory containing the script.
+2. Make sure to navigate to the directory containing the script.

 3. Run the script using: